spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v7/downloading-media/downloading-multiple-files.md

 The medialibrary is able to zip stream multiple files on the fly.
 So you don't need to create a zip archive on your server.

-The provided `ZipStreamResponse` class that allows you to respond with a stream.
+The provided `MediaStream` class that allows you to respond with a stream.
 Files will be zipped on the fly and you can even include files from multiple filesystems.

 Here's an example on how it can be used: